MarcoLodini/windows365/Windows365/link/windows-cpc-os-diagnostic-data.md

 ### Introduction to Data Subject Requests (DSRs)

 The EU General Data Protection Regulation (GDPR) gives rights to people (known in the regulation as data subjects) to manage the personal data that has been collected by an employer or other type of agency or organization (known as the data controller or just controller).
 Personal data is defined broadly under the GDPR as "any data that relates to an identified or identifiable natural person."
-The GDPR gives data subjects specific rights to their personal data; these rights include obtaining copies of personal data, requesting corrections to it, restricting the processing of it, deleting it, or receiving it in an electronic format so it can be moved to another controller.
+The GDPR gives data subjects specific rights to their personal data.
+These rights include obtaining copies of personal data, requesting corrections to it, restricting the processing of it, deleting it, or receiving it in an electronic format so it can be moved to another controller.
 A formal request by a data subject to a controller to take action on their personal data is called a Data Subject Request or DSR.

 Similarly, the California Consumer Privacy Act (CCPA), provides privacy rights and obligations to California consumers, including rights similar to GDPR's Data Subject Rights, such as the right to delete, access, and receive (portability) their personal information.
 The CCPA also provides for certain disclosures, protections against discrimination when electing exercise rights, and "opt-out/ opt-in" requirements for certain data transfers classified as "sales".
 This document guides you to information on the completion of Data Subject Requests (DSRs) under the GDPR and CCPA using Microsoft products and services.

 The guide discusses how to use Microsoft products, services, and administrative tools to help our controller customers find and act on personal data to respond to DSRs.
-Specifically,  how to find, access, and act on personal data in the Windows CPC OS diagnostic data collected by Microsoft when the Windows CPC OS diagnostic data processor configuration is enabled.
+Specifically,  how to find, access, and act on personal data in the Windows CPC OS diagnostic data that is collected by Microsoft when the Windows CPC OS diagnostic data processor configuration is enabled.
 Here’s a quick overview of the processes outlined in this guide:

 1. **Access**: Retrieve Windows CPC OS diagnostic data associated with a data subject and if requested, make a copy of it that can be available to the data subject.
 2. **Delete**: Permanently remove Windows CPC OS diagnostic data associated with a data subject.
 3. **Export**: Provide an electronic copy (in a machine-readable format) of Windows CPC OS diagnostic data to the data subject.

-Each section in this guide outlines the technical procedures that a data controller organization can take to respond to a DSR for Windows CPC OS diagnostic data collected by Microsoft when the Windows CPC OS diagnostic data processor configuration is enabled.
+Each section in this guide outlines the technical procedures that a data controller organization can take to respond to a DSR for Windows CPC OS diagnostic data that is collected by Microsoft when the Windows CPC OS diagnostic data processor configuration is enabled.

 ### Terminology